-Notwithstanding PROTECTION UNIT SA’s security policy, the verifications it carries out and the actions it performs in this context, an infallible level of security cannot be guaranteed.
-No method of transfer or transmission via the internet, nor any method of electronic storage, is 100% secure, such that PROTECTION UNIT SA cannot, in this context, guarantee absolute security.
+Notwithstanding PROTECTION UNIT LTD’s security policy, the verifications it carries out and the actions it performs in this context, an infallible level of security cannot be guaranteed.
+No method of transfer or transmission via the internet, nor any method of electronic storage, is 100% secure, such that PROTECTION UNIT LTD cannot, in this context, guarantee absolute security.

 UPDATING OF THE CHARTER

 PROTECTION UNIT LTD is authorised to update this Charter by posting a new version on the Website.
 In this connection, it is in particular advisable to regularly consult the Website and the relevant page on which the Charter is posted in order to ensure that you are aware of any changes.